 The TSA Exam is the test you are required to complete to become an inspector, manager, air marshal, or security officer.
 The test is a multiple-choice test, to be completed in two and a half hours.
 The TSA exam evaluates your skills in recognizing common objects, screener awareness, and how you handle customer service.
 There are two different parts of the TSA's CBT; writing skills, and x-ray test.

 TSA Writing Skills Test

-The writing portion of the exam evaluates your knowledge and understanding of English grammar, syntax, word usage, and paragraph organization.
+The writing part of the exam evaluates your knowledge and understanding of English grammar, syntax, word usage, and paragraph organization.
 On this TSA English test, you will need to organize sentences into a paragraph.
-You will also be asked to identify proper corrections needed to be made for sentences.
+You will also be asked to identify proper corrections to make a sentence.